 Does the child’s preference regarding relocation count?

-Yes.
-Factor 8 states that a consideration is, “the wishes of the child, taking into account the child’s maturity and ability to express reasoned and independent preferences as to relocation.”
+the wishes of the child, taking into account the child’s maturity and ability to express reasoned and independent preferences as to relocation.

 For the relocation that involves a significant distance (such as an out of state relocation) to be allowed, will the non-residential parent be given longer blocks of parenting time?

-Often when removal is to distant location, larger blocks of time are ordered rather than frequent exchanges.
-But the developmental level of the children has an effect.
-For example, relocation to a distant state may be more difficult when the children are younger.
-The goal should be to give the non-moving parent as close to what he (or she) had before as possible.
-In cases of removal to a distant state, this has usually meant that the parent staying in the area should be offered the major part of the summer vacation.
+Often when removal is to distant location, the court orders larger blocks of time.
+But the developmental level of the children remains critical.
+For example, relocation to a distant state may be more difficult with a younger child.
+The goal should be to give the non-moving parent as close as possible to what he (or she) had before.
+In cases of relocation to a distant state, this has usually meant that the parent staying in the area should be offered the major part of the summer vacation.

 Do these rules regarding relocation of children apply to non-marital children where the other parent has visitation?

-How long does it take to get the court’s approval for removal of a child?
+How long does it take to get the court’s approval for removal / relocation of a child?

-Once both parents agree it is only a matter of several days until a court order for removal can be entered.
+Once both parents agree, it is only a matter of several days until a court order for relocation can be entered.
 If an agreement cannot be reached and the case must go to trial, probably the soonest the case will come to trial is five or six months.
 Occasionally, the case may take longer.